 Stollenfest begins with a colorful procession through the old town.
 This is followed by the cutting of the giant Stollen by the ‘master baker of the royal court’ and the Dresden Stollenmädchen (‘Stollen maiden’).
 Meanwhile, handicraft traditions are brought to life at the Christmas display workshops.
 Here, you can watch master craftspeople and bakers create their masterpieces.
 Little ones can also explore the children’s discovery zone where every day, Santa opens another little door of the Advent calendar.

-The surrounding medieval castles and churches in Marktplatz provide a magnificent backdrop for the Stuttgarter Weihnachtsmarkt.
-Dating back more than 300 years, this is one of the oldest Christmas markets in Europe.
-It is also one of the biggest, with more than 300 stalls sprawling from the heart of the city and into the surrounding squares.
-The atmosphere is made all the more magical by the scent of cinnamon and vanilla, and Bratwurst and Glühwein in the air.
+Dating back more than 300 years, Stuttgarter Weihnachtsmarkt is one of the oldest Christmas markets in Europe.
+It is also one of the biggest, with more than 300 stalls sprawling from the heart of the city into the surrounding squares.
+The atmosphere is made all the more magical by the surrounding churches and castles in Marktplatz; not to mention the scent of cinnamon and vanilla, and Bratwurst and Glühwein, wafting through the air.

 A busy program of music and entertainment unfolds during the 29-day festive season.
 This includes performances by choirs and music groups from all over the Stuttgart region.
 Daily concerts in the inner courtyard of the old castle (Alten Schloss) and on the town hall steps also add to the festive atmosphere.
 There are lots of things to keep little ones happy, too.
 This includes a real mini steam engine, a live nativity scene with animals, and a nostalgic fairground ride.
 The Children’s Fairyland on the Schlossplatz square is also well worth a visit for families.
 Here, kids can decorate their own gingerbread hearts, bake their own Christmas cookies, and design their own candles.